×

 How to get there

-Car park
+Car park location

-How I took this photo
+How I photographed this scene

-My gear and camera settings
+My gear

 A panoramic landscape photograph of the Lakes of Killarney in Ireland, showcasing a dramatic sky on a rainy day.
 The image captures the wild beauty of the Wild Atlantic Way, taken with a Nikon Z8 camera.